JohnDoe-collab-stack/RevCHAC/README.md

   ¬ ∃ _ : InternalHaltingPredicate ctx, True
 ```

-is the same diagonal argument, now packaged via `InternalHaltingPredicate`.
-This will be the main input for Level 1 of the non-internalisation result.
+is the diagonal argument packaged via `InternalHaltingPredicate`.
+This is the main input for Level 1 of the non-internalisation result.

 ---